suhasnu/entsoe-data-platform/README.md

 # entsoe-data-platform

-Hourly electricity load, generation mix, and day-ahead prices for European bidding zones — ingested from the ENTSO-E Transparency Platform, modelled into a tested warehouse, and served via an API.
+Hourly electricity load, generation mix, and day-ahead prices for European bidding zones, ingested from the ENTSO-E Transparency Platform, modelled into a tested warehouse, and served via an API.

 **Status:** in development.